mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

     kubectl kudo init --upgrade --dry-run --output yaml | kubectl delete -f -
     ```

-### Troubleshooting and overcoming failures
+## Troubleshooting and overcoming failures

 Sometimes, uninstall steps fail or hang because a cleanup task gets stuck.
 In that case, force Kubernetes to uninstall resources.
-Some cleanup may not be fully run.
+Some cleanup tasks may not be fully run.

-#### Removing a profile gets stuck
+### Cannot finalize removing a profile

 1. Skip the finalizer and manually clean up the namespace and related persistent volumes.